rrkhamidullin/testtask/README.md

 To run application.

-Use your favorite REST client to test.
+Use your favorite REST client to test. https://www.getpostman.com/ suits well.